Junaid-Nazir-828/Pharmacy-Management-System-Python-tkinter-MSSQL-DBMS/README.md

-# Pharmacy-Management-System-Python-tkinter-mySQL-DBMS
+# Pharmacy-Management-System-Python-tkinter-MSSQL-DBMS
 This project uses tkinter (a library of python) for the GUI and MySQL for storing data.

 -------Tools---------
 Following tools are required to run this code:
 1) Python Interpretor such as pycharm
-2) MySQL such as Microsoft SQL Server Management Studio
+2) Microsoft SQL Server Management Studio

 -------Libraries---------
 Make sure following libraries are installed on python Interpretor: